“Beach Nails” Are Summer’s Most Playful Manicure Trend

 Some of the beach nails I’ve seen on my social feeds lately are seriously intricate, so I was keen to find out if this is the kind of manicure that you can book in for last-minute before you head to the airport.
 While it all depends on the amount of detail and 3D sculpting you opt for, Machin suggests leaving between one and a half to three hours for your beach nails salon appointment.

-Ready for the ultimate vacation manicure?
-Here are some of our favorite beach nail looks to inspire you.
+Ready for the ultimate holiday manicure?
+Here are some of our favourite beach nail looks to inspire you.

 Pastel Resort

-Stacey Machin is the queen of beach nails, and this beautiful set wouldn’t look out of place at a 5-star luxury hotel, thanks to its refined peach and pearl color palette.
+Stacey Machin is the queen of beach nails and this beautiful set wouldn’t look out of place at a 5-star luxury hotel, thanks to its refined peach and pearl colour palette.

 Blue Crush